mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 me := Person{"Mark", 57}
 fmt.Println(me) // Mark is 57 years old.
 ```

+Examples of other commonly used interfaces defined in the standard library
+include `io.Reader` and `io.Writer`.
+Implementations of these interfaces read from and write to many things
+including files, network connections, in-memory buffers, and more.

+The `io.Reader` interface defines a `Read` method that
+takes a byte slice and returns the number of bytes read and an error.

+The `io.Writer` interface defines a `Write` method that
+takes a byte slice and returns the number of bytes written and an error.

+#### Nested Interfaces

 Interfaces can be nested to add the methods of one interface to another.
 For example: